MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/intune.md

 ---
-title: Use Microsoft Intune to protect data in Dynamics 365 Remote Assist mobile (Android devices only)
+title: Use Microsoft Intune to protect data in Dynamics 365 Remote Assist mobile
 author: amaraanigbo
-description: Learn how to use Microsoft Intune to protect data in Dynamics 365 Remote Assist mobile by creating an app configuration policy for Android devices. ms.author: soanigbo ms.date: 03/10/2022 ms.topic: article ms.reviewer: v-bholmes
+description: Learn how to use Microsoft Intune to protect data in Dynamics 365 Remote Assist mobile by creating an app configuration policy for mobile devices. ms.author: soanigbo ms.date: 11/18/2022 ms.topic: article ms.reviewer: mhart
 ---

-# Use Microsoft Intune to protect data in Dynamics 365 Remote Assist mobile (Android devices only)
+# Use Microsoft Intune to protect data in Dynamics 365 Remote Assist mobile

 Microsoft Dynamics 365 Remote Assist mobile supports Microsoft Intune's app protection policies.
 These policies ensure that data remains safe and contained on the device through Intune policies.

 ![Graphic showing Intune controls.](./media/RAM_IntuneControls.png)

-## Create an app configuration policy for Android devices
+## Create an app configuration policy for mobile devices

 You must be an administrator to create an app configuration policy.

-> [!NOTE]
-> At this time, you can't create an app configuration policy for iOS devices.

 1. Go to [Microsoft Endpoint Manager](https://endpoint.microsoft.com/).